Kernel-Based Identification with Frequency Domain Side-Information: Towards a Tractable Scheme

 \begin{assumption} For the case $\Tbb=\Rbb_+$, we have

 \end{assumption} This assumption says that the bandwidth of kernel $\kernel$ is bounded.
 Moreover, from \eqref{eqn:ass_lim_int_kst_cos_wst}, we know that there exists $\wmax\in\Rbb_+$ such that

 for all $\omega>\wmax$.
-In the following, it is shown that the frequency value $\wmax$ plays the role of an upper bound for the bandwidth of the system of interest.
+In the followings, it is shown that the frequency value $\wmax$ plays the role of an upper bound for the bandwidth of the system of interest.
 The next theorem shows that for TC kernels Assumption \ref{ass:lim_int_kst_cos_wst} holds.
-One may show similar results for other stable kernels in the literature. \begin{theorem} Let $\beta>0$ and $\kernel:\Rbb_+\times\Rbb_+\to\Rbb_+$ be the TC kernel $\kernel(s,t)=\expe^{-\beta\max(s,t)}$.
+One may show similar result for other stable kernels in the literature. \begin{theorem} Let $\beta>0$ and $\kernel:\Rbb_+\times\Rbb_+\to\Rbb_+$ be the TC kernel $\kernel(s,t)=\expe^{-\beta\max(s,t)}$.
 Then, we have